feranick/DataML/README.md

 Of course it is not expected that the user manually compiles the training file.
 For that,based on a CSV file with the raw data, [`MasterDatamaker.py`](https://github.com/feranick/DataML/tree/master/src/utilities/MasterDataMaker.py) is available in the [`Utilities`](https://github.com/feranick/DataML/tree/master/src/utilities) folder, that can be used to automatically create such files.
 Basically you can run from the folder where you have your spectra:

-`python3 DataMaker.py <paramFile> <pred column> `
+`python3 MasterDataMaker.py <paramFile> <pred column> `

-Specific DataMakers for specific applications may be available depending on the project.
+Specific MasterDataMakers for specific applications may be available depending on the project.

 One can use the same to create a validation file, or you can use [other scripts](https://github.com/feranick/DataML/tree/master/src/utilities) also provided to split the training set into training+validation.
 That can be done randomly within SpectraKeras, but the split will be different every time you run it.